scacela/backup_scheduler/README.md

     git clone https://github.com/scacela/backup_scheduler.git
     ```

-2. Ensure that your environment is authorized to access Oracle Object Storage using either api keys and an OCI config file at `~/.oci`, or resource principal authentication.
+2. Ensure that your environment is authorized to access Oracle Object Storage using either api keys and an OCI config file within the `~/.oci` directory, or resource principal authentication.

 3. Customize the `config.ini` file to configure your backups.
 Use a `[section]` or multiple to specify unique backup profiles.